Criticality accident: Known accidents

+The Los Alamos also grouped reactor and critical experiment accidents by material: 5 in fissile solutions, 15 in bare and reflected metal systems, 13 in moderated metal and oxide systems, and 5 in miscellaneous systems.

+A 2014 University of Nevada report identified 7 further criticality accidents prior to 2000 that were not included in the Los Alamos report.
+Five occurred in the maintenance and refuelling of Soviet nuclear submarine reactors, and two occurred in Japanese commercial reactors during testing and were covered up until 2007.

-The table below gives a selection of well documented incidents, including some not included in the report by McLaughlin et al.
+The table below gives a selection of well documented incidents.

-Criticality accidents have occurred in the context of production and testing of fissile material for both nuclear weapons and nuclear reactors.

-There was speculation although not confirmed within criticality accident experts, that Fukushima 3 suffered a criticality accident.
-Based on incomplete information about the 2011 Fukushima I nuclear accidents, Dr. Ferenc Dalnoki-Veress speculates that transient criticalities may have occurred there.
-Noting that limited, uncontrolled chain reactions might occur at Fukushima I, a spokesman for the International Atomic Energy Agency (IAEA) "emphasized that the nuclear reactors won't explode."
-By 23 March 2011, neutron beams had already been observed 13 times at the crippled Fukushima nuclear power plant.
-While a criticality accident was not believed to account for these beams, the beams could indicate nuclear fission is occurring.
-On 15 April, TEPCO reported that nuclear fuel had melted and fallen to the lower containment sections of three of the Fukushima I reactors, including reactor three.
-The melted material was not expected to breach one of the lower containers, which could cause a massive radioactivity release.
-Instead, the melted fuel is thought to have dispersed uniformly across the lower portions of the containers of reactors No. 1, No. 2 and No. 3, making the resumption of the fission process, known as a "recriticality", most unlikely.
+Suspected accidents since 1999

+As of June 2024, there have been no confirmed criticality accidents since the 1999 Tokaimura nuclear accident.
+There have been suspected criticalities involved in the 2011 Fukushima nuclear accident and 2019 Nyonoksa radiation accident.

+Additionally, the US State Department alleged in 2020 that Russia and possibly China have since 1996 up to 2019 carried out secret underground experiments involving supercriticality and thus a violation of the zero-yield standard, the Comprehensive Nuclear-Test-Ban Treaty, and possibly the Threshold Test Ban Treaty.
+Such experiments may have led to accidents similar to at Nyonoksa.

 Observed effects

 Blue glow

 It has been observed that many criticality accidents emit a blue flash of light.

 The blue glow of a criticality accident results from the fluorescence of the excited ions, atoms and molecules of the surrounding medium falling back to unexcited states.
-This is also the reason electrical sparks in air, including lightning, appear electric blue.
+This is also the reason electric sparks in air, including lightning, appear electric blue.
 The smell of ozone was said to be a sign of high ambient radioactivity by Chernobyl liquidators.

 This blue flash or "blue glow" can also be attributed to Cherenkov radiation, if either water is involved in the critical system or when the blue flash is experienced by the human eye.
 Additionally, if ionizing radiation directly transects the vitreous humor of the eye, Cherenkov radiation can be generated and perceived as a visual blue glow/spark sensation.

 It is a coincidence that the color of Cherenkov light and light emitted by ionized air are a very similar blue; their methods of production are different.
 Cherenkov radiation does occur in air for high-energy particles (such as particle showers from cosmic rays) but not for the lower energy charged particles emitted from nuclear decay.